Do Go On - 396 - Rosemary Brown: A Musical Seance

 It's a tricky one.

-What about when you're sending out mail, do you
+What about when you're sending out mail?

-count the amount of envelopes?
+Do you count the amount of envelopes?

 Yeah, the stamps.

-how many I do in an hour and then try and beat it.
+And then I count how many I do it an hour and then try and beat it.

-trapped under a pile of newspapers in a garage
+And then this one time I was trapped under a pile of newspapers in a game.

-and to pass the time I counted how many times
+garage and I had a basketball on you and to pass the time I counted how many times I

-I could bounce in an hour and then I'd
+could bounce in an hour and then I'd try and beat it.
+Yeah.
+You are the real life skinner for sure.

+Great question, Amy.
 I also, I'm not sure if I can come up with anything.

-That'd be putting out the washing or something.
+It'd be putting out the washing or something.
+I'm going, I will next time.
+Oh, I've been getting

-And it loves telling you how many days in a row you've done it.
-And I'm on a streak.
-Oh, I've been getting into, as well as doing my French lessons, I'm now doing Duolingo on my phone.
-And it loves telling you how many days in a row you've done it.
+into, as well as doing my French lessons, I'm now doing duolingo on my phone.
+And it loves telling you

 And I'm on a streak.